 Table 12-2.
-Chassis Events That Can Generate SNMP (continued)
+Chassis Events That Can Generate SNMP and Email Alerts

-Event Description

-IOM Absent An expected IOM is not present.
+Event Description IOM Absent An expected IOM is not present.
 IOM Failure The IOM is not functioning.
 Firmware Version Mismatch There is a firmware mismatch for the chassis or server firmware.
 Chassis Power Threshold Error Power consumption within the chassis reached the System Input Power Cap.
+SDCARD Absent There is no media in the CMC's Secure Digital (SD) card slot, and a configured CMC feature requires it.
+SDCARD Error An error occurred while accessing the media in the CMC's Secure Digital (SD) card slot.